INSTRUCTIONS FOR AUTHORS

 PAPER SUBMISSION

-Submission and reviewing is electronic, using the EasyChair conference management system through the CLIB 2024 EasyChair page.
-Submissions must be uploaded on the EasyChair system by the submission deadline: 15 April 22 April 2024 (extended), 23:59 EEST (UTC/GMT+3).
+Submission and review are electronic, using the EasyChair conference management system via the CLIB 2026 EasyChair account.
+Submissions must be uploaded to the EasyChair system by the submission deadline: 15 April 2026, 23:59 EEST (UTC/GMT+3).
+Submissions made after that time will not be reviewed.

-LICENSE AGREEMENT
+LICENCE AGREEMENT